p2pu/learning-circles/README.md

 We maintain a set of ansible roles to deploy learning circles in a repo called [marvin](https://github.com/p2pu/marvin).
 If you wish to deploy your own version, that will serve as a good guide to set up your own deployment.

+To do a release:

+ - Create a PR from master into release
+ - Call the PR Release YYYY-MM-DD
+ - Put the list of changes in the PR description
+ - Wait for tests to pass (docker image won't be uploaded for PR)
+ - Merge the PR
+ - Wait for TravisCI to build the release docker image
+ - Follow steps described [here](https://github.com/p2pu/marvin) to deploy latest release docker image

+To deploy the latest code to staging:

+ - Wait for the TravisCI build to finish on the master branch.
+ - Follow the steps described [here](https://github.com/p2pu/marvin) to deploy latest staging docker image

 ## Quick guide to the code

 - Django, Postgres, Celery+RabbitMQ for async tasks.